 Sacrificial anodes are, as the name suggest, sacrificial, so will need replacing periodically.

-Sacrificial anodes are available for all models of AquaSondes.
-Please contact Aquaread Ltd for more details.
+Sacrificial anodes are available for the AquaSondes.
+Please contact your Aquaread dealer and order part number SA-7000.

 10.3.
 Vented Cable Option

 The AquaSonde contains an internal barometric pressure sensor.
 This barometric pressure sensor is necessary for correction of both depth and percentage saturation of dissolved oxygen (DO %Sat), which both vary with barometric pressure.
 DO readings in mg/L are not affected by barometric pressure.